Sign Up

 Maine Property Tax Exemptions

-Maine residents over age 62 who served in wartime and veterans with a 100% VA disability rating can apply for a $6,000 property tax exemption, according to the Maine Bureau of Veterans’ Services.
+Maine residents over age 62 who served in wartime and veterans with a 100% VA disability rating can apply for a $6,000 property tax exemption, according to the Maine Department of Administrative and Financial Services.

 See all Maine veterans’ benefits.